jgoldenberg29/jgoldenberg29/README.md

 	🤗 Building up my team members as we work towards a common goal 🤗
 </p>
 <p align="center">
-	Learning a new tool to help me...
+	🧩 Gaining new knowledge and tools to help me solve problems 🧩
 </p>